 Just don’t forget to consider any cost savings that moving on your own may offer.
 If you don’t have too much stuff, there’s always the option to rent a moving truck (like U Haul, Budget, or Penske).

-You’re going to want to interview a few agents and you’re definitely going to want to seek out referrals or customer reviews.
+You’re going to want to interview a few agents, and you’re going to want to seek out referrals or customer reviews.
 A great way to find the best fit is by asking the right questions.
 Once you find the right agent, you can make significant progress in your home search.

 What’s as important as hiring a local real estate agent?
-That’s right, it’s checking your credit score and seeking mortgage pre-approval.
+That’s right; it’s checking your credit score and seeking mortgage pre-approval.
 And it can — and should — be done before you have a house picked out.
-You need to ensure you have a healthy credit score in order to obtain the most competitive interest rates.
-It’s the easiest way to make sure you’re receiving the greatest savings.
+You need to ensure you have a healthy credit score to obtain the most competitive interest rates.
+It’s the easiest way to make sure you’re receiving the most significant savings.
 How?
 It’s simple.
 The better your credit, the lower your interest rate, and the less you spend on paying your mortgage back.

-Once you’re ready for that mortgage pre-approval step, be sure to reach out to one of our salary-based mortgage consultants.
-We’re licensed in all 50 states and have access to every loan in the industry, making us one of the premier out of state mortgage lenders.
+Once you’re ready for that mortgage pre-approval step, be sure to reach out to one of our mortgage consultants.
+We have access to every loan in the industry, making us one of the premier out of state mortgage lenders.
 Give us a call on your schedule, including nights and weekends: (800) 910-4055.